AaltoFablab/aaltofablab-site/_posts/2017-01-03-prepare-models-for-3d-printing.md

 coverImage: /img/uploads/prepare-models-for-3d-printing.jpg
 ---

 We've written a guide to help you through the 3D-Printing process.
-From choosing the correct type of printer for your job, to preparing your 3D model, to post-print clean up.
+From choosing the correct type of printer for the job, to preparing your 3D model, to post-print clean up.
 We've got you covered!